Generating the Manual

 On a freshly created Linux system, it's common for the Manual Pages to

 not be generated yet.
-Running man <command>
+Running man <command> might give you an error,

-.
+even for basic utilities like ls.
 That's a pain — especially since

 new systems often mean running lots of commands with rarely-used